cfms-website/STV/README.md

 The data format schemas for configuration, candidate, and ballot files can be found in the ``/schemas/`` directory.
 Configuration, candidate, and ballot file data are automatically compared against the provided JSON schemas prior to usage by the application.
 To verify a custom configuration/implementation, utilize a service like [JSON Schema Lint](http://jsonschemalint.com/draft4/ "JSON Schema Lint").

 **_Sample Data:_**
 Sample configuration and data can be found in ``/data/``.
-Existing format compatibility has been developed for UC Santa Barbara (``/data/ucsb/``) and UC Berkeley (``/data/ucb/``) ballot formats.
+Existing format compatibility has been developed for the CFMS ballot format (``/data/cfms``).

-Refer to the ``/data/*/generated/`` folder for each respective directory for a random data generator for the file format.
+Refer to the ``/data/cfms/generated/`` folder for each respective directory for a random data generator for the file format.
 To invoke the generator, run ``python generator.py``.
 The resulting files will be created in the same directory.

 ## Compatibility
 Tested on Mac OS X 10.11.4 and Windows 10 with: